lun0522/lighter/README.md

 define the length of the array, but we may not know which characters will be used when we write the shader code, especially if we want to render unicode.
 Besides, this does not take advantage of the cache either.
-3. Render the characters that we might want to use onto a big texture.
+3. Render the characters that we might want to use onto a character atlas image.
 After this, the textures of single characters can be destroyed.
-When we want to render any of these characters, we only need to bind that big texture.
+When we want to render any of these characters, we only need to bind that atlas texture.

 **CharLoader** helps us take the last approach.
-It takes in all characters that might be used later, loads their textures via **common::CharLib**, renders them to a texture that is just big enough, and records the glyph of each character and where to find that character on the big texture.
+It takes in all characters that might be used later, loads their textures via **common::CharLib**, renders them to a texture that is just big enough, and records the glyph of each character and where to find that character on the atlas texture.
 For example, if we want to display the frame rate with numbers, we can tell it that we might use numbers from 0 to 9, and it will create such a texture:

 ![](https://docs.google.com/uc?id=17NVplvW-bEUrtdWdmXgsl-wkaOr4iW-Q)